 Symtoms, Risk and Diagnosis

-Esophageal cancer affects the squamous cell or mucous-secreting cells of the lining of the esophagus, the muscular tube that carries food from the mouth to the stomach.
+Esophageal cancer affects the squamous cells or mucous-secreting cells of the lining of the esophagus, the muscular tube that carries food from the mouth to the stomach.
 There are also cell changes considered to be pre-cancerous that must be watched or treated to prevent cancer.
 A condition called Barrett’s Esophagus is one such condition.
 The main goal at the Siteman Cancer Center is to get a correct diagnosis of your condition and decide if treatment is needed.
 Some precancerous conditions may initially be handled with active surveillance.
-Specialists here excel in using the technology and experience to make an accurate diagnosis, often down to the genetic level so the best treatment options may be identified.
+Specialists here excel in using technology and their experience to make an accurate diagnosis, often down to the genetic level so the best treatment options may be identified.

 Symptoms of Esophageal Cancer